 - 6.3.1 Because adequate funding may not always be available to finance all desirable faculty travel, faculty members must indicate the priority they assign to each planned trip.
 A first-priority trip will be funded for all faculty who apply, before any second-priority trips are considered.
 The following guidelines will be used in determining faculty travel support: - a.
 First-priority trips will be funded for full registration (up to a maximum of \$600) plus a maximum of \$900 for other travel expenses for domestic trips or \$1,300 for trips involving travel outside the United States and Canada.
-[Rev. 2000, 2007, 2014]
+[Rev. 2000, 2007, 2014] - b.

-- b.
 Faculty members will be supported up to \$1,000 per year to fund trips other than first-priority trips.
 This sum may be divided among several trips in which the faculty member participates by reading papers, chairing sessions, serving as a discussant, or making some other significant contribution.
 Beyond this \$1,000 limit for non-first-priority trips, junior faculty members may apply for one additional conference trip in which they plan to participate in a significant way.

 These will be approved when funds are available.
 Up to \$500 of a faculty member's annual travel support may be applied to a meeting for professional development purposes without direct participation by the faculty member.
 The College will support at most one professional development trip per year per faculty member.
-[Rev. 2006, 2007, 2009] - c.
+[Rev. 2006, 2007, 2009]

+- c.
 Travel expenses eligible for support include: conference registration fees, round trip transportation, hotel, meals, and local travel.
 Expenses up to the limits described above will be reimbursed in accordance with the College's Travel Reimbursement Policy.
 [Rev. 1999, 2001, 2002, 2004, 2006, 2007, 2013] - d.
 Limited, additional support to defray extraordinary travel expenses may be available.
 Requests for such support need to be submitted to the Dean along with the travel planning form.
-[Added 2014] - 6.3.2 Exceptions may be made to these guidelines, provided they are discussed with and approved by the Associate Dean for Faculty Support and Director of CITLS prior to the trip taking place.
-[Rev. 2001, 2008, 2010, 2014] [Revised per Provost] - 6.3.3 The faculty travel program is administered by the Associate Dean for Faculty Support and Director of CITLS with the advice of the Faculty Compensation Committee, which reviews policies and guidelines on an annual basis.
+[Added 2014] - 6.3.2 Exceptions may be made to these guidelines, provided they are discussed with and approved by the Dean of the Faculty prior to the trip taking place.
+[Rev. 2001, 2008, 2010, 2014, 2019, 2020] - 6.3.3 The faculty travel program is administered by the Dean of the Faculty with the advice of the Faculty Compensation Committee, which reviews policies and guidelines on an annual basis.
 Expenses for faculty recruitment and curriculum development are paid from other funds.
 Expenses for trips for the purpose of conducting research are eligible for support from the Academic Research Committee.
-[Rev. 2001, 2008, 2010, 2014] [Revised per Provost]
+[Rev. 2001, 2008, 2010, 2014, 2019, 2020]